Planning-Inspectorate/ODW-Service/docs/layers/2_standardised.md

 - Go to the pipeline `pln_raw_to_standardised_e2e` and set the new `Source_ID` in the first activity of the pipeline called "Set SourceID".
 	- Click the activity Set SourceID > Settings > Edit the Value of the variable
 - Run the pipeline and cross your fingers.
 If it succeeds, you should be able to find your Standardised table at the specified location with the data ingested.
 - Finally, go to `[synapse_data_lake]/odw-config/standardised_table_definitions/` and download the newly created schema json file and push it in your branch.
+Delete this json file then from synapse so that terraform can deploy it without "file exists" error.
 This will help keep things consistent between environments.

 ## Pipeline